twse/random-stuff/Third-Party Notices.md

 The end user is allowed to use the program for free within a 60-day trial period.
 A further use outside this period requires registration.
 A single user license for a natural person grants the right to use one copy of CapiTel on a single computer.
 A licensed user may use the software on different computers, but must not use it on more than one computer at the same time.
 Persons at law have to acquire one license for every natural persons who uses CapiTel.

 Registration follows after remittance of 55,00 DM (German Marks) to the account mentioned in ORDER.TXT.
-Within a following 4-week period the end user will receuve a registration code from the authors.
+Within a following 4-week period the end user will receive a registration code from the authors.
 If not, the end user has to contact the authors (at his own expense) to let them know.

 Registration guarantees the right to use the program as well as updates (for which the same conditions are valid).
 The authors are not obliged to develop the program or to adapt it to changed operating characteristics of computer hardware or systems.